mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 * Note: Shapes (N,) != (1, N) != (N,1)

 ### Indexing
-* Similar to Python lists, numpy arrays can be sliced or indexed by itegers.
+* Similar to Python lists, numpy arrays can be indexed by slicing or itegers.
 * Different ways for indexing:
   - Single element indexing
   - Slicing indexing